lowRISC/opentitan/doc/security/specs/identities_and_root_keys/README.md

 ## OwnerIntermediateKey

-The `OwnerIntermediateKey` is used as a root component of the Silicon Owner key hierarchy.
-It is used to establish a cryptographic link to the root secrets provisioned at manufacturing time.
+The `OwnerIntermediateKey` is used as an intermediate virtual entity between the SiliconCreator and SiliconOwner.
+It is used to establish a cryptographic link to CreatorSeed as well as the integrity of ROM_EXT image.

-**Visibility**

-The `OwnerIntermediateKey` shall be kept hidden from software to mitigate owner impersonation attacks.

 The `OwnerIntermediateKey` is generated as follows:

 ```
 OwnerIntermediateKey =
-   KM_DERIVE(CreatorRootKey, CreatorSecret | SoftwareBindingValue)
+   KM_DERIVE(CreatorRootKey, CreatorSeed | SoftwareBindingValue)
 ```

 <table>